Scarabol/rock-raiders-web/README.md

 ### Nice to have

-- Dependency tooltips for buildings/vehicles not shown
+- Seams do not show tear down progress while drilling
 - Camera can glitch through terrain
 - Add rotation speed to entities and play turnLeft, turnRight animations
-- Large digger and walker digger moving into wall for drilling
-- Beamup animation sequence missing on successful level end
-- Screen shake missing for exploding dynamites

 ### Cosmetics

-- Cursor may not react on targeted object
-- Add water and lava animation (texture UV coords tearing)
-- Change cursor to X when over disabled IconPanelButtons
-- Add captain flh animation to mission briefing
-- Seams do not show tear down progress while drilling
-- Driver may sit wrong way around on vehicle
-- Numbers above dynamite not shown as sprite (same issue as with sleeping rockies?)
 - Level 11 spams console with unreachable jobs
-- Work sounds missing for most of the jobs
-- Show loading screen when starting a level
-- Add rockfall transition when switching in main menu
 - Two buttons in priority list can be hovered/pressed/released at the same time
-- Show misc anim LavaErosionSmoke over lava

 ## Technical Debt

 - Uplift configuration parsing into loading process for type safety and error resilience
-- Make animated meshes cloneable and move their creation into ResourceManager within loading screen for performance
-- Make AnimClip cloneable (requires separation too, because classes mixes state and type of animations)
-- Cleanup meshes and scene after level ends (currently leaks resources)
-- Move threejs rendering to separate worker (blocked until [worker support for audio](https://github.com/WebAudio/web-audio-api/issues/2423) is solved, so [AudioContext](https://github.com/mrdoob/three.js/blob/master/src/audio/AudioContext.js) does not need _window_ anymore)
+- Move three.js rendering to separate worker (blocked until [worker support for audio](https://github.com/WebAudio/web-audio-api/issues/2423) is solved, so [AudioContext](https://github.com/mrdoob/three.js/blob/master/src/audio/AudioContext.js) does not need _window_ anymore)

 ## Development